iBatistic/HoPyFoam/README.md

     pip install -r requirements.txt
     ```

+3. Install some of the OpenFOAM distribution using the instructions on this [link](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/debian).
+OpenFOAM is required for mesh generation and post-processing functionalities.

+4. To run cases, first source OpenFOAM shell session and then activate Python environment:
+    ```
+    openfoam2312
+    source venv-HoPyFoam/bin/activate
+    ```

 ### License

 This toolkit is released under the GNU General Public License (version 3).
 More details can be found in the [LICENSE](./LICENSE.txt) file.